 A list of instances where employees won’t have the flexibility to WFA

 List any scenarios where employees will be expected to come into the office and won’t be allowed to WFA.
-This could depend on things such as scheduled meetings and seasonality, for example, if a business is particularly seasonal, employees may be required to work from the office during busy periods.
+This could depend on things such as scheduled meetings and seasonality, for example, employees may be required to work from the office during busy periods.

 Example: Employees will be required to attend all relevant external meetings, either at the office or at the client’s site and, therefore, must adapt their WFA schedules around this.
 Employees must also work from the office on days when they have 121s, appraisals or company-wide meetings.